-Where can I locate my Mac Serial Number?
+Where can I locate my Mac Serial or Mac ID Number?

 Mac Serial Numbers can be located under the “About This Mac” section of Mac OS X and on the hardware itself as well as on some packaging and receipts, making the identifier quite versatile for identification and differentiation.

 The easiest way to locate the Serial Number for a particular Mac is to select “About This Mac” under the Apple Menu on your computer and click the “More Info...” button.

 You should see a window similar to this one:

 In this example, the highlighted Serial Number C02J29GDDRV6 is enough to identify a single Mac and it is believed to be unique to this one particular model – Apple MacBook Air “Core i5″ 1.7 11” (Mid-2012) Specs Identifiers: Mid-2012 – MD223LL/A* – MacBookAir5,1 – A1465 – 2558

 Please note, however, that not all Macs of a particular model have the same Serial Number characteristics.
 Another reader also could have an Apple MacBook Air “Core i5″ 1.7 11” (Mid-2012) Specs, but it could have quite different identifying characteristics.

 Additionally, and unfortunately, Serial Number identifiers are not always unique to one Mac either, and this is a limitation overall.
 Based on hands-on inspection and thousands of reader-submitted Serial Numbers there appear to be some different models in the PowerBook G4, Power Mac G4, Power Mac G5, Mac Pro, iMac and eMac lines that share identifying information.
 There very well may be models in other lines that share identifying information, too.